site24x7/plugins/ehcache/README.md

 Some of the collected Ehcache attributes are as follows:

-`ObjectCount` : Total number of elements stored in the cache `CacheHits`:	Total number of times a requested item was found in the cache `CacheMisses` : Total number of times a requested element was not found in the cache.
+`ObjectCount` : Total number of elements stored in the cache <br />
+`CacheHits`:	Total number of times a requested item was found in the cache `CacheMisses` : Total number of times a requested element was not found in the cache.
 `CacheHitPercentage`  : Percentage of successful hits.